 - Travel and tourism courses

-If you're unsure about which professional body is most relevant to your chosen career, ask your university course tutors or careers adviser for advice.
+If you're unsure about which professional body is most relevant to your chosen career, ask your course tutors or careers adviser.

 How long do professional courses take to complete?

 The length of vocational training courses can range from a few weeks to a few years, depending on the qualification and whether you study full or part time.
 For example, the ACCA Qualification for accountants takes a minimum of three years to complete including exams and work experience.
 On the other hand, some professional bodies simply offer an exam and it's up to you how many hours of preparation you do beforehand, either through independent study or by attending a course run by a training provider.